Running Network Simulations with BMTK#

 Runs the simulation.

-Depending on the complexity of the model and inputs and reports, a simulation may take anywhere between a few seconds to a few days to complete.
-By default, BMTK will automically save the any results and “reports” as set up in the SONATA config.
-Once completed and results are saved we can go ahead and analyze our results, which we go into Further details in the NEST section of the user guide.
+Depending on the complexity of the model and inputs and reports, a simulation may take seconds to days to complete.
+By default, BMTK will save any results and “reports” as set up in the SONATA config.
+Once completed and results are saved, we can analyze our results, which we go into further details in the next section of the user guide.

-We can go ahead and simply run our 400 cell network simulation using the run_simulation.py script found in our working folder.
+We can run our 400 cell network simulation using the run_simulation.py script in our working directory.

 The simplest way to run the simulation in a command line using a single core.